A group of people riding down rapids in a whitewater raft.

 Whitewater rafting for non-swimmers

-Non-swimmers can enjoy low-intensity whitewater rafting trips or a gentle float trip.
-Medium and high-intensity trips are not recommended.
-The whitewater rafting resorts offer a host of alternative things to do for people who choose not to raft.
-You can go on hiking trails, mountain biking and relax on the beach by the river.
+Ontario’s whitewater rafting resorts offer a host of alternative activities for people who choose not to raft, including hiking trails, mountain biking and relaxing on the beach by the river.

 What to wear whitewater rafting

-During May and September, the water is cool and full wetsuits are available to rent or may be supplied by some rafting companies.
-Later in spring and in the summer, the river warms up to roughly 20 C (70 F), however, on cooler days you may wish to rent a half or full suit.
+Later in spring and summer, the river warms up to roughly 20 C (70 F), but on cooler days, you may still want to rent a half or full suit.

-You will be advised what to wear when you book your trip, however, this list will give you an idea of what you might need.
+You will be advised what to wear when you book your trip.
+However, this list will give you an idea of what you might need.

-Cooler days: May, early-June and September
+Cooler days: May, early June and September

 • Secure footwear, including sneakers, sport sandals or water shoes (no flip flops or crocs)